The Amgen Scholars program is open to visiting (non-Caltech) students who meet the following eligibility requirements. Amgen Scholars must:

 Please note that students who have been an Amgen Scholar, at any site, are not eligible.
 Please consider applying through the Caltech SURF program.

-Caltech students interested in undergraduate research should consider applying to one of the other Amgen sites in the US or in Asia.
+Caltech students interested in undergraduate research should consider applying to one of the other Amgen sites in the US.

 Caltech students interested in conducting research on campus should apply through the SURF program.

 Upon receiving an Amgen Scholarship, students sign an agreement to fulfill the following requirements:

 - To conduct their research from June 18 - August 23, 2024 (Student must commit to these dates.
 No exceptions will be made.)